 The marine environment in the Atlantic management area affected by actions in this environmental assessment is defined by two components (Figure 3-1).
 Each component is described in detail in Chapter 3 of Dolphin Wahoo Amendment 5 (SAFMC 2013).

 Figure 3-1.
-Two components of the biological environment described in this document.
+Two components of the biological environment described in this document. egion, and the Gulf of Mexico.
 They are found near the surface around natural and artificial floating objects, including Sargassum (in the Atlantic).